markshannon/New-C-API-for-Python/DesignRules.md

 Downcasts are tricky, because we can't return a more type specific ``Result`` type.
-Either the ``Result`` is unsafe, due to potential errors, or it is useless as the result of the cast is as general as its input.
+Either the ``Result`` is unsafe, due to potential errors, or it is useless as the result of the cast, being as general as its input.

 Consequently the API contains macros to wrap the test then unsafe cast idiom.